logzio/documentation/docs/user-guide/Infrastructure-monitoring/introduction-to-prometheus/promql-query.md

 ---

 Logz.io Metrics solution is powered by Prometheus.
-This topic will help you get started with PromQL on Logz.io, and presents some examples and use cases for your environment.
+This topic will help you get started with [(https://promlabs.com/promql-cheat-sheet/)]PromQL on Logz.io, and presents some examples and use cases for your environment.

 :::note
 PromQL does not support the `*` wildcard that Lucene queries use.